Order Summary 0 Item (s)

 Description

-An unregistered offering is the offer and sale of securities in a transaction that is not registered with the SEC in reliance on an exemption from registration under the Securities Act of 1933.
-Securities offerings continue to be a key source of financing for companies, and most companies choose to issue securities in private placements to avoid the time and expense of the registration process.
-However, most of the registration exemptions allowing for private placements also limit the kinds of purchasers who may participate in these sales.
+An unregistered offering is the offer and sale of securities in a transaction that is not registered with the SEC in reliance on an exemption from registration under applicable securities laws.
+Securities offerings continue to be a key source of financing for companies, and most private companies choose to issue securities in private placements to avoid the time and expense of the registration process.
+However, these registration exemptions have various restrictions and limitations, including the purchasers who can participate, the fundraising methods, and, for certain exemptions, limits on the amount of capital issuers can raise.

 Presented By